 If you want to strip comments before searching as an option, then view the server variable query_cache_strip_comments.

-Whenever any changes are done to the records in a table, the entire affected result sets in the query cache are cleared.
-Thus, it cannot be possible to fetch data from the query cache.
-If the space enabled for the query cache is drained, then the eldest outcomes will be released from the cache.
+Whenever any changes are made to the records in a table, the query cache clears the entire affected result sets.
+Thus, fetching data from the query cache cannot be possible.
+The oldest outcomes will be released if the space allocated for the query cache is exhausted.

-If we implement query_cache_type = NO with the query specifying SQL_NO_CACHE i.e. case sensitive, then the server cannot cache the query and cannot retrieve results from the query cache.
-If we implement query_cache_type = DEMAND i.e. after feature MDEV-6631 request, and the query states SQL_CACHE, then MySQL server will perform the query cache.
+If we implement query_cache_type = NO with the query specifying SQL_NO_CACHE, i.e., case sensitive, the server cannot cache the query and retrieve results from the query cache.
+If we implement query_cache_type = DEMAND, i.e., after feature MDEV-6631 request, and the query states SQL_CACHE, MySQL server will perform the query cache.

 SHOW VARIABLES LIKE %query_cache%;

-One can even modify these variables applying SET SESSION or SET GLOBAL query statements shown below:
+One can even modify these variables by applying SET SESSION or SET GLOBAL query statements shown below:

 SET GLOBAL query_cache_size = 18777216;

-Query cache is an important feature for query optimization improving performance.
-You can also display the status of query cache variable working in the server as:
+The query cache is an essential feature for query optimization, improving performance.
+You can also display the status of the query cache variable working in the server as:

 SHOW STATUS LIKE "qcache%";

-The MySQL query cache is defined as a query results cache.
-It matches the incoming queries which initialize with SEL to a hash table, then if there exists a match it will return from the preceding execution of the query.
-But you will find few restrictions mentioned below:
+The MySQL query cache defines itself as a cache for query results.
+It matches the incoming queries that initialize with SEL to a hash table; if a match exists, it will return from the preceding execution of the query.
+But you will find a few restrictions mentioned below:

 - The query cache escapes parsing and matches byte for byte.

-- This query cache was intended for not serving the stale results.
-If any modifications occur to the underlying table(s) will result in all cache being cancelled for those tables.
+- The query cache aimed to prevent the serving of stale results.
+If any modifications occur to the underlying table(s) will result in all cache being canceled for those tables.

 - It implements no table or generates a warning.